christiancjw/soundscapeR/README.md

 # SoundscapeR

-**Interactive analysis and visualisation for acoustic indices**

-SoundscapeR is an R Shiny application for exploring, visualising, and analysing acoustic indices datasets.
+Hello!
+Here is a R Shiny app for exploring, visualising, and analysing acoustic indices datasets.
 The application provides an interactive, audio-enabled interface for investigating  soundscape or other acoustic data through:

 - Compound index analysis - combine multiple acoustic indices into PCA-derived compound indices to capture broader patterns in soundscape structure that no single index can reveal alone
 - Diel pattern analysis